renzora/docker/README.md

 renzora
 ```

+# notes
+"WebSocket connection to 'wss://localhost:3000/' failed"
+- because the local dev server is using a self-signed ssl certificate and not a domain specific CA certificate; browsers by default don't trust it. to get around this issue, visit https://localhost:3000 You will be presented with a screen saying connection is not private.
+For the purposes of renzora development you can click on Advanced and then proceed anyway. clicking the proceed link wont actually do anything.
+You can close the window immediately.
+Then refresh the website at http://localhost the websocket should now connect.

 # project location for github Desktop
 - replace ```<distro>``` with your wsl distro and ```<username>``` with your wsl username
 - example: ```\\wsl$\ubuntu\home\johndoe\docker\web```